pytholic/mlops-orbit/notes/orchestration.md

 ```

 ### 01-Clone the repo
+Create a separate repo with the `orchestrate.py` and `data`.
 Clone the repo with all the code.

 ### 02-Initialize Prefect Project
 Initialize prefect project.
 This time select `git` instead of `local`.